moddayz/Shooting_Gunner_Mod_Heli_Boat_Car/README.md

 This is a free helicopter mod for dayz standalone it will be updated and improved.
 You can pack it in your workshop if in the description write

->>>>>  The author of the mod for free helicopters https://sibnic.info there you can download the latest version of the mod. https://sibnic.info/discord we help in installing the mod. <<<<<
+>>>>>  The author of the mod for gunner https://sibnic.info there you can download the latest version of the mod. https://sibnic.info/discord we help in installing the mod. <<<<<

 If the description of the mod does not contain these links and descriptions, or you forbid the mod to be repackaged or sell my mod, I will consider it a violation and will submit the DMCA. !!